Get 10% off on customing your own #INVISIBLEBAG now at only 250pcs!

 #8 How do you feel when seeing all the trashing on the trails?

-The first impression towards these are dirty and unpleasant.
-Nature should be a lush, green environment filled with the natural colors of soil and stones - the random plastic bags and other trash just look so out of place and unnatural.
+My first impression is that it’s dirty and entirely unpleasant.
+Nature should be lush, green, and filled with the natural colors of soil and stones—the random plastic bags and other trash look unnatural and completely out of place.
+We frequently encounter plastic bags, and during the pandemic, masks and plastic-infused tissues, which are even harder to decompose.

 (Image Source: Wong Ho Chung's Facebook)